Going to AWS re:Invent 2024?

 Managing AWS Lambda with Terraform

-What is AWS Lambda Function in Terraform?
+What is the AWS Lambda function in Terraform?

 What is AWS Lambda used for?